Child Support Division

-County Attorney Mike O’Connell administers the largest child support division in Kentucky, with more than 60,000 active case, $72 million annually in collections (20% of the state’s total)and eight full-time Child Support Detectives to serve those who apply for services.
+Jefferson County Attorney Mike O’Connell administers the largest child support division in Kentucky, with nearly 55,000 active cases, more than $50 million annually in collections and eight full-time Child Support detectives to serve those who apply for services.

 The Jefferson County Attorney’s Office, Child Support Division, through the Kentucky Cabinet for Families and Children, locates non-custodial parents and helps get financial and medical support from them for their children.
 The following services are available:

 - Establishment of paternity*